Fin Cop

-In 2011 excavations unearthed a mass burial containing only women and children, the first such segregated burial in Iron Age Britain.
+In 2011 excavations unearthed a mass burial containing only women and children, probably massacred after the fort was attacked, the first such segregated burial in Iron Age Britain.
 Some animal bones were also found, suggesting the inhabitants kept livestock.
 The remains were relatively well preserved due to the limestone geology of the hill.
 Carbon dating of the site suggests it was constructed between 440BC and 390BC.